-- Credit an overpayment from the prior year's return to the current year's estimated tax.
+- Credit a refund from the prior year's return to the current year's estimated tax.

 - Send in your payment (check or money order) with the corresponding payment voucher from Form 1040-ES.

 - Pay by electronic funds withdrawal.
-You set this up when you electronically file Form 1040 or Form 1040A, at which time you can arrange to withdraw funds electronically for up to 4 estimated tax payments that follow.
-Tax software, and tax preparers can set this up for you.
+You can set this up when you electronically file Form 1040 or Form 1040A, at which time you can arrange to withdraw funds electronically for up to four estimated tax payments that follow.
+Tax software and tax preparers can set this up for you.

-- Pay by credit or debit card using a pay-by-phone system or the Internet through one of only 3 IRS-authorized card processors.
+- Pay by credit or debit card using a pay-by-phone system or the internet through one of only three IRS-authorized card processors.
 You will be charged a processing fee, the amount of which will be provided to you at the time of payment.

 Additional Taxes for the Self-Employed

-Self Employment tax) is a Social Security and Medicare tax.
-The current self-employment tax rate is 15.3% and consists of 12.4% for Social Security (old-age, survivors, and disability insurance) and 2.9% for Medicare.
+In addition to income tax, those who are self-employed are also required to submit estimated tax payments for their self-employment tax.
+The current self-employment tax rate is 15.3 percent and consists of 12.4 percent for Social Security and 2.9 percent for Medicare.
 This tax is essentially the same as the Social Security and Medicare taxes withheld by most employers, except that employers are required to pay half the tax, whereas those who are self-employed pay both halves.
-The Social Security portion is subject to maximum income limitations ($106,800 in 2010); the Medicare part is not.
+The Social Security portion is subject to maximum income limitations ($128,400 as of 2018).